Last Updated: May 2025 | Reviewed by Abbie Jacobs

 How long does it take to become a CNM in Missouri?

-The timeline varies by educational pathway: BSN to MSN programs typically take 2-3 years, ADN to MSN bridge programs take 3-4 years, and post-graduate certificates for nurses with existing master’s degrees take 18-24 months.
-This is in addition to the time needed to pass certification exams and complete the APRN licensing process.
+The timeline varies by educational pathway: BSN to MSN programs take 2-3 years, ADN to MSN bridge programs take 3-4 years, and post-graduate certificates take 18-24 months, plus time for certification and licensure.

 Can CNMs practice independently in Missouri?